giovanifss/Scripts/README.md

 Generates a random password with all special characters of a specified length.

 ## License
-These scripts are under the GPLv3 License, see LICENSE for specific informations.
+These scripts are under the MIT License, see [LICENSE](LICENSE) for specific informations.